PRPLTM/PRPLTM.github.io/content/posts/abusing-internet-calendaring-and-scheduling-ical.md

 ## The Basics

 The research below was conducted by Eric Gonzalez [@elbori](https://twitter.com/elbori) and Dan Lussier [@dansec_](https://twitter.com/dansec_) with a special shout out to Sam Ferguson (@??).
 All content is for educational purposes and focuses on all aspects (investigation, weaponizing, detection & mitigation).
 The focus of this article is about abusing iCal files (.ics extension) within Outlook.

+Note: This entire method will require user interaction, and you may not always be able to achieve this during a campaign, make sure whatever your campaign is builds trust with the targets.

 ### What is iCal?